 All cited figures pull from primary sources where available.
 Where a primary source was unavailable, the secondary aggregator is named inline.

-- AI search: Click-through and prevalence figures from the Semrush 2025 AI Overview study and Search Engine Land's AI Overview tracking.
-ChatGPT Shopping Research figures from OpenAI's November 24, 2025 launch announcement and DataSlayer's analysis of the 50M daily-query rollout.
-E-commerce-specific AI Overview impact from ALM Corp's 14%-of-shopping-queries study.
+- AI search: AI Overview prevalence from the Semrush 2025 AI Overview study (opens in new tab).
+ChatGPT Shopping Research launch and usage from OpenAI's November 24, 2025 launch announcement (opens in new tab).

-- Faire: GMV and retailer count from Sacra's Faire profile and Contrary Research's Faire breakdown.
-December 2025 valuation from Digital Commerce 360's coverage of the WCM-led tender.
+- Faire: 2025 GMV from Sacra's Faire profile (opens in new tab); retailer-network count (reported at 700K+ as of 2023) from Contrary Research's Faire breakdown (opens in new tab).
+December 2025 valuation from Digital Commerce 360's coverage of the WCM-led tender (opens in new tab).

-- USPS: Rate-change figures from the USPS May 2026 newsroom release on July 2026 competitive prices and the November 2025 release covering the January 2026 rate filing.
+- USPS: The structural July 2026 change (ounce-tier elimination, dimensional-divisor adjustment) from the USPS May 2026 newsroom release (opens in new tab) and the November 2025 release covering the January 2026 rate filing (opens in new tab); the ~11.8% average increase and 166-to-139 divisor figures as reported by shipping-industry analysis (TransImpact (opens in new tab)).

 Data freshness: Most platform figures reflect calendar year 2025.
 Regulatory and rate-change figures reflect 2025–2026 filings.
 AI search and ChatGPT figures reflect mid-to-late 2025 data; AI usage is evolving rapidly and the figures should be re-checked quarterly.
 The 1099-K reversal in particular was unannounced as recently as Q1 2025 — content older than mid-2025 is likely to misstate the current federal rule.